 - The effect of ginseng on breast cancer cells has showed that it decreases the survival of breast cancer cells and inhibits their growth as well.
 It also has positive effect in preventing the metastasis of cancerous breast cells to other parts of the body.
 (23)

-- The combination of the active ingredient with anticancer drug has shown more effectiveness in inhibition of the tumor growth than either agent alone.
+- The combination of the active ingredient with anticancer drug has shown more effectiveness in inhibition of the tumour growth than either agent alone.
 (24)

 - The mode of action of ginseng appears to be due to an active ingredient gensinoside, which reduces breast cancer cell proliferation and causes decreased stability of protein in breast cancer cell.
 (25)